Katie Holmes On Jamie Foxx: ‘What They Print Isn’t True’

 Katie Holmes is a very dedicated mother and wants the best for Suri Cruise.
 She pays no heed to tabloid stories about link-up and break-up rumors.
 According to the actress, she will star in movies for a while but ultimately wants to take the director’s seat.

-Holmes recently directed and produced All We Had, which premiered at the Tribeca Film Festival 2016.
+Holmes recently directed and produced All We Had, which premiered at the Tribeca Film Festival in 2016.
 The actress played the role of Rita Carmichael, a single mother who struggles to succeed in life with her teenage daughter.
 Katie being a single mother in real life could relate to Rita’s character.

-There is no official word on Katie Holmes and Jamie Foxx’s dating life but Suri Cruise is sure enjoying a great time with her mother.
+There is no official word on Katie Holmes and Jamie Foxx’s dating life, but Suri Cruise is sure enjoying a great time with her mother.

 [Featured Image by Alberto E. Rodriguez/Getty Images and Jason Kempin/Getty Images]